 God very plainly said that He made no distinction between how Jews and Gentiles were saved (Acts 15:9), but false teachers today are trying to make God a respecter of persons (Acts 10:34, 35), alleging divisions and distinctions between Jews and Gentiles where God made none (Gal.
 3:28; Eph.
 2:13-17, etc.).
 Furthermore, they do this attempting to remove baptism from God’s plan of salvation, which He very plainly required in multiple passages!

 Peter said that some who are “unlearned and unstable” twist Scriptures (like those written by Paul) to their own destruction (2 Pet.
 3:15-18).
-Today this most often happens when people read Paul’s writings against works of the Law of Moses and use those passages to teach that water baptism is not necessary.
-They fail to understand the context and twist those Scriptures to their destruction and, sadly, to the destruction of many others.
+Today this most often happens when people read Paul’s writings against works of the Law of Moses and misuse those passages to teach that water baptism is not necessary.
+They fail to understand the context, twisting those Scriptures to their own destruction and, sadly, to the destruction of many others.
 Then they feel they must try to explain away the Great Commission of Christ and the powerful clarity of passages like Acts 2:38-40!
 All the while they fail to explain why there are no Biblical examples of any alien sinners praying to become saved under the New Covenant, but rather baptism is consistently recorded, along with its purpose of forgiveness.

 If someone today misunderstands the scope and commands of the Great Commission, he is in deadly error regarding one of the most important parts of the entire Bible!
 Rather than inventing strange doctrines to try to explain away the Great Commission and the necessity of water baptism, men should have enough faith to believe everything God says is involved in salvation.
 Faith comes from God’s Word, and without faith it is impossible to please Him (Rom.
 10:17; Heb.
 11:6).
 Those who love the Truth will study diligently and learn how all the Scriptures regarding salvation fit together (1 Tim.
 2:3, 4; 2 Tim.
 2:15; 2 Pet.
 3:15-18).
 Friends, Jesus commanded water baptism for the salvation of “every creature” in “all nations” “until the end of the world,” and we should all be able to say “Amen” to that, just as Matthew did (Mt.
 28:18-20; Mk.
 16:15, 16; Lk.
 24:47).